hofstadter-io/hof/README.md

 ## features

 - __single source of truth__: designs mean you can write your idea down in one place, and make all the things from that.
-  The `hof` tool takes in two directories (designs and generators) and outputs any number of files and directories.
-- __data models__: create, view, diff, calculate / migrate, and manage your data models, like a full service data assistant [should](should)
+- __data models__: create, view, diff, calculate / migrate, and manage your data models
 - __code gen__: generate code, data, and config from your data models and designs
-- __poly run__: run polyglot command and scripts seamlessly across runtimes (go, js, py, bash, custom)
+- __scripting__: HLS is a scripting environment between bash and python with lots of builtin helpers
-- __poly mod__: leverage modules which span languages and technologies
+- __modules__: leverage modules which span languages and technologies
 - __label, sets__: manage labels and labelsets for resources, datamodels, (nested) labelsets, and more
 - __resources__: builtin and custom resources, inspired by k8s, which cover a wide range of developer needs
 - __workspaces__: manage all of the above with contexts on a per-project basis
-- __workflow__: simplified git workflow plus extras for debugging and reporducing errors
+- __workflow__: simplified git workflow plus extras for debugging and reproducing errors
 - __cuelang__: powered by the logic and unification which therein lies https://cuelang.org
 - __extensible__: you can make your own versions of all of the things you find around here without modifying `hof` itself, by design.
 - __your way__: everything is backed by files and git, so you can use your usual tools and team practices